How to stop Binge Eating with these 9 helpful steps

 Start by considering forbidden foods.
 What are they?

-Allow yourself a little of what it is you really want, rather than totally depriving yourself.
+Allow yourself a little of what it is you want, rather than totally depriving yourself.
 This helps to curb cravings.
 Once you have a little, then don’t beat yourself up.

 2. Avoid Skipping meals